-The Sun is a whopping 1,400,000 km in diameter!
+The Sun is gigantic – it’s approximately 1,400,000 km in diameter!
 99.8% of all the mass in the Milky Way can be attributed to the Sun.
-To put its size in perspective, if it was hollow, you could fit one million Earths in it.
+To put its size in perspective, if it was hollow, you could fit one million Earths inside it.
 To get its mass, you would need to multiply the Earth’s mass by 330,000!

 Right now, the distance between the Sun and the galactic centre is roughly 25,000 light years.
 It’s not stationary.
 It is moving at a speed of 220 km every second.
 It completes one orbit of the centre of the galaxy every 250 million years.

 The Sun looks like one big ball of light but it has layers, namely: the photosphere, chromosphere, and corona.
 Speaking of the Corona, it is the source of plasma ejections, also called solar winds, that can reach speeds of 450 km per second as they cross the solar system.

 The various parts of the Sun do not all spin at the same rate.
 For instance, you have places at the equator that can complete a rotation in 25 days.
 When you move to the poles, you will find that they take 36 days.
 The internal region of the Sun also works on its own schedule.
 It completes its rotation in 27 days or so.